xplosionmind/old.tommi.space/_notes/public/Website development.md

 - cursor styling
 - final header configuration
 - Fix [jekyll-target-blank](https://github.com/keithmifsud/jekyll-target-blank) plugin, which is **NOT WORKING**!
 See the [related issue](https://github.com/keithmifsud/jekyll-target-blank/issues/51).
+- **Get rid of jQuery**: it’s used just in one case and it’s not worth it: downloading it takes around 1.5s of the website loading time.
+Use pure JavaScript instead ✅ 2020-12-25 **FINALLY** !
 - gif instead of images
 - **Global search**
     - [Algolia](https://www.algolia.com/)